-Natural fibers, from animals such as alpaca, merino and mohair, and plant fibers such as cotton, have become easier and cheaper to obtain and process.
+Natural fibers, from animals such as alpaca, merino and mohair, and plant fibers such as cotton, have become more accessible and cheaper to obtain and process.

 This, in turn, makes natural fibers for knitting widely available.
 Other fibers, such as bamboo, qiviut, silk, and yak are gaining in popularity as well.

-The yarn industry has recently been making new types of “Novelty Yarns”, using a blend of natural and synthetic fibers.
-These yarns are quite special because the final results turn out to be stunning, years of experience not required.
+The yarn industry has recently been making new types of “Novelty Yarns,” using a blend of natural and synthetic fibers.
+These yarns are unique because the final results turn out to be stunning, years of experience not required.

 Traditional designs blended with non-traditional designs is happening more than ever now.
-Many knitters hold on to the traditional designs, which have gained a large following.
+Many knitters hold on to the conventional designs, which have gained a large following.

-What we know as knitting today will be something totally different.
+What we know as knitting today will be something different in the future.

 Nevertheless, knitting has survived the test of time and will continue to do so.